 Buying property in Dallas

-Most expats moving to Dallas only plan on staying for a short period of time and therefore don’t look into the option of buying property.
+Most new arrivals in Dallas only intend to stay for a short period and therefore don’t look into buying property.

-► Getting Around in Dallas provides detailed information on the various modes of transport available to expats living in Dallas.
+► Getting Around in Dallas provides detailed information on the various modes of transport available to those living in Dallas.

 Are you an expat living in Dallas?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Dallas.
 Please contact us if you'd like to contribute.

 Expat Health Insurance

 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
 Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.